facebook/docusaurus/docs/getting-started-installation.md

 Running the Docusaurus initialization script, `docusaurus-init`, produces a runnable, example website to base your site upon.

 1. In your root, rename `docs-examples-from-docusaurus` to `docs`.
 1.  `cd website`
 1. Rename `blog-examples-from-docusaurus` to `blog`.
 1. Run the local webserver via `yarn start` or `npm start`.
 1. Load the example site at http://localhost:3000.
 You should see the example site loaded in your web browser.
+There's also a LiveReload server running and any changes made to the docs and files in the `website` directory will cause the page to refresh.

 ![](/img/getting-started-preparation-verify.png)